tsquirino/URLShortener/README.md

 ## Source code

 The whole system (front-end and back-end) was developed in Python, using the Flask framework.
-Its web server currently runs the code in a Python 3.4 virtual environment.
+The example is currently running in a Python 3.7 virtual environment set in AWS Elastic Beanstalk.
 URLs are kept in a single table of a SQLite database.

 ### File structure